nf-core/configs/docs/stjude.md

 - Auto-mounts enabled
 - Environment variables whitelist: SINGULARITY_TMPDIR, TMPDIR, CUDA_VISIBLE_DEVICES
 - Pull timeout: 3 hours

+### Singularity Cache Directory

+There is no institution-level directory setup for caching singularity images.
+To set the cache directory, you can try the following two ways:

+1. Add `singularity.cacheDir = /path/to/your/singularity/cache` in your nextflow config file.
+2. Set nextflow's environment variable: `export NXF_SINGULARITY_CACHE=/path/to/your/singularity/cache` in your shell's profile file (e.g. `~/<.bashrc/.zshrc>`).

 > [!NOTE]
 > You will need an account to use the HPC cluster at St. Jude Children's Research Hospital in order to run the pipeline.
 If in doubt, contact IT.